ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

 # **CalculateWalletPayment**
 > PaymentCalculationWrapper CalculateWalletPayment (WalletQuantityRequestDto? walletQuantityRequestDto = null)

-Calculate amount of the wallet payment with the parameters specified in the request.
+Calculates an amount of the wallet payment with the parameters specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/calculate-wallet-payment/).